-- (a) Requires It would require forming a new entity and, on an ongoing basis, attending to a set of associated corporate formalities, although those can be fairly minimal; legal counsel advises that those would not be significant. - (b) Depending on the structure of the PTI Board, it could introduce a new layer of governance and need for additional accountability mechanisms.

-- (c) (b) Requires The proposed structure would require additional work now to separate out IANA assets and address and resolve potential shared assets; and. - (d) (c) May It may have some negative impact on operational efficiency due to the functional separation, and the separate legal status will introduce some additional costs, although those should.
+- (a) It would require forming a new entity and, on an ongoing basis, attending to a set of associated corporate formalities, although legal counsel advises that those would not be significant. - (b) Depending on the structure of the PTI Board, it could introduce a new layer of governance and need for additional accountability mechanisms. - (c) The proposed structure would require additional work now to separate out IANA assets and address and resolve potential shared assets. - (d) It may have some negative impact on operational efficiency due to the functional separation, and the separate legal status will introduce some additional costs.
 Legal counsel advises that the legal costs of the separate legal entity would not be significant.
 ICANN Finance should advise on estimates of other costs of maintaining a separate legal entity.